Advanced Placement (AP) Courses & AP Exam Information:

 Advanced Placement (AP) Courses

 AP (Advanced Placement) courses provide a college-level curriculum that is prescribed and accepted by the College Board.
 All AP courses carry weighted grade points.
-Students in AP classes are expected to complete more reading, writing, and problem solving class assignments independently.
-After completing an AP course, students may pay a fee to the College Board to take Advanced Placement Exams held annually in May.
+Students in AP classes are expected to complete more independent reading, writing, and problem-solving class assignments.
+After completing an AP course, students may pay a fee to the College Board to take the Advanced Placement Exams, which are held annually in May.
 Results of the exams are sent to colleges and universities designated by the student.
-Based on the student's scores and the university course recognition procedures, college credit may be awarded.
+Based on the student's scores and the university's course recognition procedures, college credit may be awarded.

-What benefit do students receive from enrolling in AP classes?
+What benefits do students receive from enrolling in AP classes?

-Students who take AP courses will challenge themselves with college-level curriculum, sharpen their academic skills, and learn to think independently.
+Students who take AP courses will challenge themselves with college-level curricula, sharpen their academic skills, and learn to think critically and independently.
 Studies have shown that students who take AP courses are:

 --Better prepared academically for college admission on all measures of ability and achievement;